syncfusion-content/asp.netwebforms-docs/aspnet/SmartTag.md

 ### Smart Tag of bound DropDownList

-When RadDropDownList is bound to a data source, the Smart Tag looks like the following:
+When DropDownList is bound to a data source, the Smart Tag looks like the following:

 ![](Core_images/Smarttag4.png)